-(b) No rezoning shall be approved which would result in the creation of a DTNW District of less than 3.5 acres in area, or less than 300 feet of contiguous frontage upon at least one public street.
+(b) Any application for a rezoning to the DTNW district shall comprise a minimum of 3.5 acres in area, and shall have a minimum of 300 feet of contiguous frontage upon at least one public street.

 Sec.
 3502 - Definitions Applicable in the DTNW District